big89/whmcs-checkout-finland-payment-gateway/README.md

-For integration with your WHMCS, Contact us : bhagwansahane89@gmail.com
+For integration with your WHMCS, visit [http://logicmaker.in](http://logicmaker.in) or email us at : support@logicmaker.in

 # WHMCS Checkout Finland Payment Gateway